The Sapporo Beer Museum opened in 1987 and is the best place to enjoy the beer most representative of Hokkaido - Sapporo Beer!

-Naturally the beer most representative of Hokkaido is Sapporo Beer!
-When you travel to Sapporo, this is one place you really must visit.
+When visiting Sapporo, this is one place you really must visit.
 As the brick construction testifies to its age, the original brewery, now the Sapporo Beer Garden, was built during the Meiji era.
-Here you can also experience Mongolian barbecue, locally referred to as “Genghis Khan”, with a glass or two of this classic beer.
+Here you can also experience Mongolian barbecue, locally referred to as “Jingisukan”, with a glass or two of this classic beer.

-This area has been developed with a goal of connecting the past with the future through preservation of historical red brick buildings built during the pioneering days of the Meiji era.
-Set in a lush green environment perfect for walking tours you will find the Sapporo Beer Garden, Garden Grill, Sapporo Beer Museum, Ario Sapporo (a commercial complex), and the indoor practice field of the Hokkaido Nippon Ham Fighters baseball team.
+This area has been developed to connect the past with the future through the preservation of historic red brick buildings built during the pioneering days of the Meiji era.
+Set in a lush green environment perfect for walking tours, you will find the Sapporo Beer Garden, Garden Grill, Sapporo Beer Museum, Ario Sapporo (a commercial complex), and the indoor practice field of the Hokkaido Nippon Ham Fighters baseball team.